linearcodes-dev/CoveringRadius_MPI_implementation/README.md

 #### Parallel implementation

-Parallelizing the algorithm for computing the covering radius of a linear code presents challenges related to synchronization and shared data access, particularly for managing the syndrome array.
-The proposed MPI-based Master–Worker approach addresses these issues by assigning the generation of linear combinations to worker processes while the master process coordinates iterations over the parameter $l$, collects newly generated syndromes, updates the global syndrome array, and determines termination once all syndromes have been covered.
+Parallelizing the algorithm for computing the covering radius of a linear code requires careful handling of synchronization and shared data access, particularly for managing the syndrome array.
+The proposed MPI-based Master–Worker approach assigns the generation of linear combinations to worker processes, while the master process coordinates iterations over the parameter $l$ (the number of columns of $H$ in each linear combination), collects newly generated syndromes, updates the global syndrome array, and terminates the computation once all $θ$ syndromes are found.
 The master process is given in Algorithm:

+...

+Each worker computes a chunk of linear combinations, using SSE4.1 vectorization to accelerate arithmetic over prime fields, and generates syndromes.
+Newly discovered syndromes are sent back to the master in small batches, which reduces communication overhead and idle time.
+This design balances the workload across workers and minimizes synchronization delays.
+The outline of the worker processes workflow is given in Algorithm:

 ...